MetaMask/delegation-framework/documents/DeleGatorCore.md

 # DeleGator Core

-Defines the interface needed for a `DelegationManager` to invoke an `Action` on behalf of the delegator.
+Defines the interface needed for a `DelegationManager` to invoke an `Execution` on behalf of the delegator.

 # MetaMask's DeleGatorCore